 - a.
-The actual cost to the new owner; - b.
+The actual cost to the new owner: - b.
 The seller's or lessor's acquisition cost increased by the lesser of one-half of the percentage increase as contained in the "Dodge Construction System Costs for Nursing Homes," or one-half of the increase in the United States city average consumer price index for all urban consumers.
 Any additional allowable capital expenditures incurred by the buyer or lessee subsequent to the date of transaction shall be treated in the same manner as if the seller or lessor had incurred the additional capital expenditure.
 The allowable depreciation expense shall be calculated on the buyer's or lessee's allowable historical cost.
 In no case is interest expense excluding working capital interest allowed on a principal amount in excess of the buyer's or lessee's allowable historical expense. - 18.
 The Department may withhold payment to facilities for non-compliance with any provision of this plan.

-SOUTH DAKOTA STATE PLAN ATTACHMENT 4.19-D REIMBURSEMENT FOR INTERMEDIATE CARE FACILITIES FOR THE MENTALLY RETARDED UNDER 16 BEDS
+SOUTH DAKOTA STATE PLAN ATTACHMENT 4.19-D REIMBURSEMENT FOR INTERMEDIATE CARE FACILITIES FOR INDIVIDUALS WITH INTELLECTUAL DISABILITIES

-- 1. The purpose of this plan is to define the methodology for the establishment of reimbursement rates for ICF/MR facilities under 16 beds participating in the State's Medicaid program.
-Provisions of and payments under this reimbursement plan shall begin July 1, 2004. - 2.
-A uniform report furnished by the Department of Human Services, shall be completed and submitted to the Department within 138 days following June 30.
-The following criteria apply to all reports: - a.
-Reports shall be completed following generally accepted accounting procedures and the accrual method of accounting. - b.
-Reporting period shall cover the twelve month period, July 1 through June 30. - 3.
+- 1. The purpose of this plan is to define the methodology for the establishment of reimbursement rates for ICF/IID facilities participating in the State's Medicaid program.
+Provisions of and payments under this reimbursement plan shall begin July 1, 2004. - A uniform report furnished by the Department of Human Services, shall be completed and submitted to the Department of Human Services within 150 days following the close of each facility's fiscal year.
+Reports shall be completed following generally accepted accounting procedures and the accrual method of accounting. - 3.
 All providers shall be required to keep all financial and statistical records for a minimum of six years following the submission of cost reports and these records must be made available to the Department of Human Services and/or Medicaid Fraud Unit (MFCU) and/or Department of Health and Human Services (HHS) upon request.
 In no instance shall the records required by this paragraph be knowingly destroyed when an audit exception is pending. - All cost reports submitted will be maintained in Department files for a minimum of six years or until any audit exceptions are cleared, whichever is longer. - 5.
 The provider shall identify all related organizations to whom reported operating costs were paid.
 Identification of the amount of these costs, the services, facilities, supplies furnished by or interest paid to a related organization shall be attached to the annual cost report.
 Costs shall not exceed the lesser of actual cost to the related organization or the open market cost.